Skip to Content

 Do I need to pre-book Special Assistance?

-Pre-booking with your airline at least 48 hours before departure is recommended.
+Please pre-book with your airline at least 48 hours before departure.
 We will always do our best to facilitate requests, but pre-booking and pre-notification ensure the correct equipment and proper support are provided.

 Where do I go when I arrive at the airport?